secondsight/secondsight-hardware/README.md

         generate *visor-B.stl*.
       - "C": See *visor-C.stl* above for a description.
 Used by the Makefile to generate *visor-C.stl*.
+      - "D": See *visor-D.stl* above for a description.
+Used by the Makefile to generate *visor-D.stl*.
    * plate - Choose the subset of the visor to print.
       - "body": Print the main body of the visor.
       - "optics": Print the lens support hardware.